 PhDs and Doctoral degrees

 Perhaps you have a burning intellectual curiosity about something, wish to advance your career or even change career direction and increase your employability and earning capacity.
-Either way you can be sure that studying towards a Doctor of Philosophy, Doctor of Education, Doctor of Health Sciences, or Doctor of Musical Arts will give you fresh knowledge, allow you to discover new things and develop new skills.
+Either way you can be sure that studying towards a doctoral degree will give you fresh knowledge, allow you to discover new things, and develop new skills.

 A doctoral degree is the highest academic degree offered at UC.
 Those who earn it must demonstrate significant intellectual achievement, high scholarly ability, and great breadth of knowledge.